-Our aim with the Rathbone Greenbank Multi-Asset Portfolios (RGMAPs) is to be as transparent as possible about the asset classes and underlying companies that we hold.
-We do this by clearly defining what we mean by sustainable investing and the criteria that specific asset classes must meet for inclusion in the funds.
+The Rathbone Greenbank Global Sustainable Bond Fund represents a collaboration between Rathbones Asset Management and Greenbank.
+This builds on a relationship in existence for more than 20 years since the launch of the Rathbone Ethical Bond Fund.
+Our aim with the Rathbone Greenbank Global Sustainable Bond Fund (RGGSBF) is to be as transparent as possible about the bonds that we hold.
+We do this by clearly defining what we mean by sustainable investing and the criteria that bonds must meet for inclusion in the fund.

-Our objective with these funds is to invest in companies and entities that are aligned with the 17 UN-backed Sustainable Development Goals (SDGs).
-We developed our sustainability framework, methodology and screens in collaboration with Greenbank, which has a long track record of managing private client portfolios as well as providing screening services for the Rathbone Ethical Bond Fund and Rathbone Greenbank Global Sustainability Fund.
-Greenbank's ethical, sustainable and impact research team works to ensure that investments are made only in organisations that meet the funds' criteria.
+Our objective is to invest in the bonds of companies, governments and other entities that are aligned with the 17 United Nations-backed Sustainable Development Goals (SDGs).
+We developed our sustainability framework, methodology and screens in collaboration with Greenbank which has a long track record of managing private client portfolios as well as providing screening services for the Rathbone Ethical Bond Fund, Rathbone Greenbank Multi-Asset Portfolios and Rathbone Greenbank Global Sustainability Fund\.
+Greenbank's ethical, sustainable and impact research team works to ensure that investments are made only in organisations that meet the fund's criteria.

-The combination of Rathbones Asset Management and Greenbank places us at the forefront of sustainable multi-asset investing.
+We believe that combining the resources and skillsets of Rathbones Asset Management and Greenbank places us at the forefront of sustainable fixed income investing.
 It creates a joint approach to analysing sustainability performance and engaging with companies on environmental, social and governance (ESG) issues.
 With sustainable investing constantly evolving, we have the experience and expertise to adapt and respond to new developments and trends as they emerge.

-This document outlines this collaboration between Rathbones Asset Management and Greenbank in greater detail; it expands upon the principles and processes involved, and provides a comprehensive insight into the credentials of the Rathbone Greenbank Multi-Asset Portfolios.
+This document outlines this collaboration between Rathbones Asset Management and Greenbank in greater detail; it expands upon the principles and processes involved, and provides a comprehensive insight into the credentials of the Rathbone Greenbank Global Sustainable Bond Fund.